-6. If the computer has the optional AirPort Extreme Card installed, unlatch the flexible wire bracket that secures the card.
+6. For the installed AirPort Extreme Card, unlatch the flexible wire bracket that secures the card.

 Use the pull-tab on the card to remove it from the slot.
 (You do not need to disconnect the antenna.)

 Note: To avoid scratching the computer's case, place a soft cloth between the AirPort Extreme Card and the surface of the iBook.